A Team Approach to Return-to-Learn and Return-to-Play

 Our team of experts uses functional testing – which means as kids heal, we test how they react to their usual environments.
 Can a basketball player focus on both dribbling and scanning for an open teammate?
 When a student takes a timed test, does their headache return?

-Functional tests are important because you can’t see concussions like you can see a broken bone – it won’t show up on an ex-ray.
+Functional tests are important because you can’t see concussions like you can see a broken bone – it won’t show up on an x-ray.
 If a student goes to their doctor, where they simply have to sit down in a chair and have conversation, they might seem ready to get back to the classroom.
-A multidisciplinary team can take them through functional assessment that will push them harder in an environment similar to a classroom, PE class, or sport practice.
+A multidisciplinary team can take them through functional assessments that will push them harder in an environment similar to a classroom, PE class, or sport practice.
 When they experience test-taking, classroom, or competitive environments, or do a light workout, we may start to see symptoms appear that wouldn’t show up just sitting in a chair at the doctor’s office.
 This helps us treat those symptoms more effectively to help them recover fully.

 Symptoms Change as You Recover